basecamp/handbook/where-we-work.md

 # Where We Work

-## Office

-The Basecamp HQ is in Chicago, in the West Loop neighborhood.
-Thirteen people and one frog have desk space in the Chicago office, but those people also work from home regularly.
-We moved into the office in August 2010, and before that, 37signals shared space with our friends at [Coudal Partners](http://www.coudal.com).
-The office is also where we twice a year gather the whole company for the meet-up.

-Anyone is welcome to visit Chicago and work from the office at any time.

 ## From home

 Most people at Basecamp work from home most of the time.
 You can spend up to $1,000 every three years outfitting your home office.
 Getting the basics right will make a big difference: a good chair and a good desk.